andreac92/travellists/README.md

 # README

-A web app that lets you track and map places on your so-called "bucket list".
+A web app that lets you track and map places you have seen and one day want to see.

 ## Features
 * Account creation/log in/log out